 The Cancer Moonshot focused on boosting collaboration and communication.
 Developing spaces for researchers to share ideas can help create a community.
 That community can do more research together than as individuals.
 As such, collaboration can help move cancer research forward.

-With so few mesothelioma experts spread out across the country, a community like this may advance mesothelioma research more quickly.
+With so few mesothelioma doctors spread out across the country, a community like this may advance mesothelioma research more quickly.
 It could also improve the patient experience.
 This easy collaboration could help oncologists without experience in mesothelioma.
 They could use the community’s expertise to cut down on delays in diagnosis or treatment planning.

 What Does the Reinvestment in the Moonshot Mean?